VGP/vgp-tools/Core/Library-interface.md

 ```
    P <primary file type>   // a string of length 3
    S <secondary file type> // a string of length 3 - any number of these
+   G <char> <field_list>   // definition of group defining line - optional, at most one per P line
-   D <char> <field_list>   // definition of line with uncompressed fields
+   O <char> <field_list>   // definition of object defining line - once and only once per P line
-   C <char> <field_list>   // definition of line with compressed fields
+   D <char> <field_list>   // definition of standard line
 ```

 `<char>` must be a lower or upper case letter.
-The first upper case letter definition determines the objects in this file type.
-A maximum of one lower case letter determines the group type.
+The O line specifies the records that defines objects in this file type.
+D lines define other record types used within objects.
+If objects are grouped then the G line specifies the records that demarcate groups.
+For each of O, G and D, `<field_list>` is a list of field types from:
-`<field_list>` is a list of field types from: `CHAR, INT, REAL, STRING, INT_LIST, REAL_LIST, STRING_LIST, DNA`.
+`CHAR, INT, REAL, STRING, INT_LIST, REAL_LIST, STRING_LIST, DNA` that
+specify the required fields on a record initiated by the `<char>`.
-By convention comments on each line explain the definition.
+Any additional text on the line is a comment.
+By convention comments in schema files explain the definitions.
 Example, with lists and strings preceded by their length in OneCode style:

 ```
    P 3 seq                            this is a sequence file
-   D S 1 3 DNA                        the DNA sequence - each S line starts an object
+   O S 1 3 DNA                        the DNA sequence - each S line starts an object
    D Q 1 6 STRING                     the phred encoded quality score + ASCII 33
-   C N 4 4 REAL 4 REAL 4 REAL 4 REAL  signal to noise ratio in A, C, G, T channels
+   D N 4 4 REAL 4 REAL 4 REAL 4 REAL  signal to noise ratio in A, C, G, T channels
-   D g 2 3 INT 6 STRING               group designator: number of objects, name
+   G g 2 3 INT 6 STRING               group designator: number of objects, name
 ```

 The `oneSchemaCreateFromText()` alternative writes the text to a temp file and reads it with